NMillard/learnings/designing-software.md

 Names such as `Handler`, `Service`, and `Manager` denotes a broad range of categories, and are mostly too abstract to be actually helpful five years down the line.

+## Perfectly documented code

+There's just something about code that has high quality documentation.
+It's neat and it speeds up development tremendously.

+Imagine learning ASP.NET or React without using their documentation sites or reading the accompanying code documentation.
+Good luck.
+You'll probably get absolutely nowhere.

+High-quality code documentation strikes a balance between brevity and clarity.
+It covers the most common use cases and may even explain _why_ it exists.